Kaiqi-Liang/CITS3005-Project/README.md

 python server.py
 ```

 After about 5 seconds it will output a lot of relations the `Pellet` reasoner inserted, then it will print out the server is running on a URL, this URL must be the same as the `SERVER_URL` defined in the first line of the [JavaScript file](index.js#L1), by default it will be `http://127.0.0.1:5000`.
-Once this is all set up open the [HTML file](index.html) in your browser.
+Once this is all set up, navigate to the user interace by opening the [HTML file](index.html) in your browser.

 ```bash
 open index.html